Collabor8Online/c8o_automations/README.md

 - has a `call(**params)` method to actually perform the action
 - has a `to_s` method that returns a summary of the handler

-`call` takes those same parameters and is expected to perform its actions, returning a hash.
+`call` takes the parameters that were passed to `trigger_automations` and is expected to perform its actions and then return a hash.

-The automation triggers each action (and hence its handler) in sequence, passing in some parameters at the start.
+As each action is triggered, the returned hash is merged in with the previous parameters and that merged hash is then passed on to the next action in the sequence.
+So an action may return the input data unchanged, it may add new items for the next action to use, or it can override some of the existing data.

-As each action is triggered, it returns a hash which is merged in with the previous parameters - so the action modifies or adds to the data which is passed to the next action in the sequence.
-So an action can either pass on the input data unchanged, it can add new items to the data, which are then given to the next action, or it can override some of the existing data.
 If the action raises an exception, then details of the exception are added to the data (with the :error_type and :error_message keys) and execution is stopped.

 The final data returns from the sequence of actions includes a key :success - which will be true if all actions fired correctly or false if an exception was raised.